Call for Free consultation

 A lookback period is a range of time in which the bankruptcy court or trustee can look back over your finances and transactions in order to make decisions that will impact your bankruptcy.
+During the lookback period, the bankruptcy system examines the debtor’s financial transactions to identify any fraudulent or preferential transfers.
 They vary in time according to the situation and factors involved.

 What is the Lookback Period for Bankruptcy in Florida?